Mevensen/reverseShellAutoGen/README.md

 Script for Autogenerating most common CTF/OSCP used reverse shells.

 At the begining of a CTF or at the OSCP you get assigned a IP adress.
-At the OSCP it is most common that the 443 port is used on reverese shells.

 So to save time I have made this script that can be used to generate the most common used reverese shells at the start of the exam, or challenge